This post goes over the meaning of hyung from a Korean perspective.

 Korean has kinship terms that change depending on relative age and gender.
 The most common five are:

 Having a hyung in Korea is loads of fun and a great way to figure out the culture firsthand.
-A good hyung in your corner can make a huge difference.
+A good hyung in your corner makes a huge difference.

 Hyung vs. Hyeong

 Both mean the same thing, but “hyeong” is the correct spelling according to romanization rules while “hyung” is more accurate according to how the word sounds.

 Both are fine, but most people use the shorter “hyung” version.